 - Avoid stopping to provide strangers with directions or information, especially at night.

-- Do not share private/personal information (phone number, address, email, cell #, etc.) of friends or acquaintances at any time, without their permission.
+- Refrain from sharing private/personal information (phone number, address, email, cell #, etc.) of friends or acquaintances at any time, without their permission.

 - Avoid jogging alone late at night, or walking through trails or poorly lit areas.

-- Don’t lend your keys out to friends.
+- Be responsible for your keys and do not share keys with others.
 Report lost or stolen keys immediately to Campus Security.

 - Avoid leaving your room/home unlocked.

-- Question people who don’t look like they belong.
-Report any suspicious persons on campus to Campus Security immediately.
+- Report any suspicious persons on campus to Campus Security immediately.

-- Walk with someone to your car, especially at night.
+- Where possible, walk with someone to your car, especially at night.

 - Develop a buddy system to go grocery shopping, to walk to and from class etc.

 - Walk in well-lit areas.
-Don’t take shortcuts – the shortest route is not always the safest route.
+Avoid shortcuts – the shortest route is not always the safest route.